-Financial services providers have become increasingly reliant on thirdparty ESG data services, as well as ratings, as they integrate ESG into their activities.
+Financial services providers have become increasingly reliant on third-party ESG data services, as well as ratings, as they integrate ESG into their activities.
 It is therefore increasingly important that these services are delivered in a fair, effective, and transparent way.
 Further to this, in December 2022 the Government announced that it would consult on bringing ESG data and ratings providers into the FCA's regulatory perimeter.

-Interim Management Report (continued) Changes to the Board
+Changes to the Board